-It’s best to get motorcyclist training as soon as possible to avoid restrictions and ensure you know what you’re doing!
+Getting motorcyclist training as soon as possible is best to avoid restrictions and ensure you know what you’re doing!

 Basic motorcycle training includes accident prevention and safety tips.
 It helps you learn about gear checks and equipment, become familiar with the bike, and handle basic maneuvers (riding in circles, serpentine turns, braking techniques, and shifting gears.)

 Along with being a primer for new riders and a refresher course for older people, motorcycle training can also help you waive the skills test and get discounts on motorcycle insurance.

 It’s required for each motorcyclist to take and finish the California Motorcyclist Safety Program, regardless of their age.
 Once you’ve received training, you have the confidence to have fun and enjoy yourself.

 While you need to learn riding skills and motorcycle safety, you may also want to take advanced classes.
-After the California motorcyclist safety course is finished, you can go straight to the DMV.
+After finishing the California motorcyclist safety course, you can go straight to the DMV.
 However, advanced motorcycle training provides resources for bike styles, disciplines, and track options.

 Consider Total Control Training for a specific curriculum!
 It helps with brake and throttle overlapping, trail braking, and even cornering techniques.

 Our attorneys have represented hundreds of motorcyclists in California dealing with accident-related claims.
 Therefore, we always recommend you take motorcyclist training and practice on surface streets.

 It’s crucial to control your bike and not travel at high speeds.
 While California negligence laws help with monetary compensation if someone else caused the crash, it’s best to know what you’re doing before you get on a bike.

 Overall, a Northern California motorcycle training program does nothing but help you ride comfortably, know what you’re doing, and have more fun because you’re a trained rider.